Evangeline Adams

 Evangeline Smith Adams (February 8, 1868 – November 10, 1932) was an American astrologer based in New York City.
-She ran a thriving astrological consulting business, gained widespread notability for successfully defending her astrological practice in court, and wrote a number of popular books about astrology, including Astrology: Your Place in the Sun (1927), Astrology: Your Place Among the Stars (1930), and her autobiography, The Bowl of Heaven (1926).
+She ran a thriving astrological consulting business, gained widespread notability for successfully defending her astrological practice in court, and produced a number of popular books about astrology, including Astrology: Your Place in the Sun (1927), Astrology: Your Place Among the Stars (1930), and her autobiography, The Bowl of Heaven (1926).
 While Aleister Crowley ghostwrote her books on astrology, Adams is an acknowledged contributor to Crowley's own astrological text The General Practice of Astrology.
 She has been described as "America's first astrological superstar".

 Biography

-Adams was born on 8 February 1868 in Jersey City, New Jersey, to a conservative family.
+Adams was born on 8 February 1868 in Jersey City, New Jersey, to George and Harriet Adams (née Smith).
+The family identified as conservative.
 Her father died when she was 15 months old.
-Before Adams began working as an astrologer full-time, she became engaged to a Mr. Lord, who was believed to be her employer.
-Although she said that she was initially in love with him, she lost any feelings that she had for him and subsequently broke the engagement.
+Before Adams began working as an astrologer full-time, she became engaged to a Mr. Lord, who is believed to have been her employer.
+Although she said that she was initially in love with him, she reportedly lost her feelings for him and ended the engagement.

-She was the companion of Emma Viola Sheridan Fry (educator, journalist, playwright, suffragist) from the late 1920s to the early 1930s.
 Thousands of subscribers to her astrological newsletter followed her advice to invest in stocks during the run-up to the Stock Market Crash of 1929.
 Evangeline Adams died in 1932.